ishan9220/Pewlett-Hackard-Analysis/README.md

 There is 1549 employees by age eligibile for the mentorship program.
 The majority of these are senior level engineers and staff, combining for 70.8%.
 With the the large wave of retirments coming HP would need to expand the age of their mentorship program to higher than 1965.

-**Queries used and link to table for list of potential mentors among the employee base - **
+**Queries used and link to table for list of potential mentors among the employee base**

 **Unique Titles and Count Query Used**